laomms/libpeconv/README.md

             BYTE* pebuffer = p;
             return has_relocations(IN  pebuffer);
         }
-        static bool HasValidRelocationTable(IN const PBYTE modulePtr, IN const unsigned int moduleSize) {
+        static bool HasValidRelocationTable(IN const PBYTE modulePtr, IN const size_t moduleSize) {
             return has_valid_relocation_table(IN  modulePtr, IN  moduleSize);
         }
-        static Byte ReadFromFile(IN const char* in_path, IN OUT unsigned int& read_size) {
+        static Byte ReadFromFile(IN const char* in_path, IN OUT size_t& read_size)
+        {
             return (Byte)read_from_file(IN  in_path, IN OUT  read_size);
         }
-        static bool RelocateModule(IN array<Byte>^ modulePtr, IN unsigned int moduleSize, IN ULONGLONG newBase, IN ULONGLONG oldBase)
+        static bool RelocateModule(IN array<Byte>^ modulePtr, IN size_t moduleSize, IN ULONGLONG newBase, IN ULONGLONG oldBase)
         {
             cli::pin_ptr<Byte> p = &modulePtr[0];
             BYTE* modulePtr_ = p;